HelpBot Assistant

 }

-The minimum and maximum date time can be defined with the help of min and max property.
-The following example demonstrates to set the min and max on initializing the DateTimePicker.
-To know more about range restriction in DateTimePicker, please refer this page.
+The minimum and maximum date and time can be defined using the min and max properties.
+The following example demonstrates how to set the min and max when initializing the DateTimePicker.
+For more information about range restriction in DateTimePicker, refer to the date-time-range page.

 <template>